-The worm from the previous verse regards a grim scene, and witnesses the beginning of the fighting.
+The worm from the previous verse regards a grim scene and witnesses the beginning of the fighting.
 As a worm’s typical home is underground, the creature imagines that it will be safe from the commotion, being far below the surface of the conflict.
-What it does not know, however, is that enough blood will be spilled on the field to soak deep into the soil and flood its home in a most vile fashion.
+What it does not know, however, is that enough blood will be spilled on the field to soak deep into the soil and flood the creature’s home in the vilest fashion.
 Indeed, historically, the Battle at Waterloo was a very bloody conflict, where a great many soldiers lost their lives — any worms living near the battlefield would certainly have wanted to stay clear of it.

 Beaten about by the heel and toe

 Are butterflies, sick of the day’s long rheum,